taustation-fan/taustation-fan.github.io/README.md

   to the original price (20 bonds) 100 segments (one day) after your first bribe.
 * You can buy them off the Public Market when other players sell them there
-* You can buy rations from NPC vendors on Caen Stronghold (Barnard's Star), for 3160 credits per tier.
+* You can buy rations from NPC vendors on Caen Stronghold (Barnard's Star), for 3160.80 credits per tier.
 * You can find rations in the Ruins, with the ration tier depending on the station level
 * Sometimes they are awarded as the random reward for doing discreet work.
-* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges, Yards of Gadani and Bordeaux drop tier 2 rations, Caen Stronghold and Hopkins Legacy (Barnard's Star) drop tier 3 rations)
+* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins Legacy (Barnard's Star) drop tier 3 rations)